razpinator/rayo/doc/keywords.md

 ## Soft Keywords

-Unlike Python, Functure does not currently have soft keywords.
+Unlike Python, Rayo does not currently have soft keywords.
 All keywords in the above list are hard keywords and cannot be used as identifiers in any context.

 ## Case Sensitivity

-All keywords in Functure are case-sensitive and must be written exactly as shown:
+All keywords in Rayo are case-sensitive and must be written exactly as shown:

 ```functure
 // Correct